Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_shop_asn_sync                           0       // Whether Assassins should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_vam_sync                           0       // Whether Vampires should have all weapons that vanilla Traitors have in their weapon shop (if they are a Traitor) ttt_shop_zom_sync                           0       // Whether Zombies should have all weapons that vanilla Traitors have in their weapon shop (if they are a Traitor)
+ttt_shop_asn_sync                           0       // Whether Assassins should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_vam_sync                           0       // Whether Vampires should have all weapons that vanilla Traitors have in their weapon shop (if they are a Traitor) ttt_shop_zom_sync                           0       // Whether Zombies should have all weapons that vanilla Traitors have in their weapon shop (if they are a Traitor) ttt_shop_qua_sync                           0       // Whether Quacks should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_par_sync                           0       // Whether Parasites should have all weapons that vanilla Traitors have in their weapon shop

 // ----------------------------------------